 - Don’t use bland language in your adverts.
 Your core purpose should be to create urgency.

-- Don’t forget to update landing pages to make them consistent with the new ads you’ve paid for.
+- Don’t forget to update landing pages to make them consistent with the new Amazon ads you’ve paid for.

 - Don’t procrastinate.
 December may seem a long time off now but if you’re not well-prepared, you’ll miss out on major sales.